Dandupalya (film): Sequels

 A sequel to the film was announced in July 2014.
-Part Dandupalya 2 began production on 24 March 2016, and it was released on July 14, 2017.
-Srinivas Raju directed the film, which again stars Pooja Gandhi.
-Arjun Janya was the music director and the cinematography was performed by Venkat Prasad.

-The film Dandupalya 3 was shot simultaneously during the Part 2 filming, while the second schedule of shooting was held from April 2017.
-Initially planned to release within a week after the Part 2 release, the film however, was pushed to release on 2 March 2018.
+Dandupalya 2 began production on 24 March 2016, and it was released on July 14, 2017.
+Srinivas Raju again directed the film with Gandhi in the lead.
+Arjun Janya, the music director, and cinematographer Venkat Prasad, also reprised their roles.
+The film Dandupalya 3 was shot simultaneously with part 2, the second schedule of shooting being held from April 2017.
+Initially planned to release within a week after part 2, the film however, was pushed for a release on 2 March 2018.